EventStore/documentation/docs/getting-started/evaluate/state-vs-event-based-data-model.md

 ### Data Analytics

-For data analytics, EventStoreDB’s event-based model offers new possibilities by providing raw, granular insights into behaviors, actions, and system changes over time—far beyond the properties and attributes available in state-based models.
+For data analytics, KurrentDB’s event-based model offers new possibilities by providing raw, granular insights into behaviors, actions, and system changes over time—far beyond the properties and attributes available in state-based models.
 For example, in an e-commerce system, analysts can track every step of a customer’s journey, from browsing products to final purchase, allowing for detailed behavioral analysis.

 The historical context it preserves allows for time travel and temporal analysis, enabling analysts to track a system’s evolution, better understand past behaviors, reconstruct current states, and even predict future outcomes using machine learning models.
 For instance, understanding user purchase patterns over time could help predict future buying trends.

 ### System Integration

-For system integration, EventStoreDB offers significant advantages for real-time applications by processing events incrementally.
+For system integration, KurrentDB offers significant advantages for real-time applications by processing events incrementally.
 This reduces computational overhead by handling individual changes (events) instead of processing entire datasets as in batch processing.

 For example, in a logistics system, only specific updates—such as a package being scanned at a checkpoint—are processed in real-time rather than batch-processing millions of scans simultaneously.
 This triggers quick updates and immediate action to ensure fast, seamless synchronization that keeps systems up to date without delays.

 ### Application Development

-For application development, EventStoreDB’s event-based model effectively decouples the current state (e.g., a table) from the business logic and actions that manipulate it.
+For application development, KurrentDB’s event-based model effectively decouples the current state (e.g., a table) from the business logic and actions that manipulate it.

 With fewer dependencies, decoupled systems can scale horizontally more efficiently, allowing new functionality to be added incrementally without affecting other parts of the system.
 This leads to cleaner, more modular codebases that are less prone to breaking when changes are introduced, reducing the likelihood of bugs and issues.